Chart Color Schemes

 Weetangera has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified zero projects likely to affect this area.
-Notable projects include the Belconnen Town Centre Master Plan & District Strategy, Belconnen Town Centre East Precinct (Republic Phase 2 & Future), Belconnen Lakeshore - Connected Waterfront Precinct, and Belconnen Mixed-Use Towers.
+AreaSearch identified zero projects likely affecting this area.
+Key projects include: Belconnen Town Centre Master Plan & District Strategy, Belconnen Town Centre East Precinct (Republic Phase 2 & Future), Belconnen Lakeshore - Connected Waterfront Precinct, and Belconnen Mixed-Use Towers.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.